SnrdTeam/msbuild-nodejs-redistributable/README.md

 * All test case output files must adhere to the following name format `nameOfYourTestFile.test.js`
 * All jasmine tests runs for test discovering
 * All jasmine tests runs when you try run exactly specified tests in test explorer
+* **Require**: Jasmine should be located in the node_modules folder at the root of your project before you run test